X

 The Grandchildren Guide: Fun and Safe Activities for All Ages

 Few things feel better than that first big smile of recognition from a new grandchild.
-It kicks off a relationship that will fill your heart with love and your head with pride for many years to come.
+It often kicks off a relationship that can fill your heart with love and your head with pride for many years to come.

 Here are some ideas for navigating grandparenthood to help your grandchildren have fun and be safe.

-Love the library: Libraries are perfect places for grandparents and grandchildren—with story and craft hours, or just a comfy place—to enjoy the world of ideas.
-You don’t have to have a library card, but if you can get one, you also can borrow some of the books and other media to enjoy later.
+Love the library: Libraries are perfect places for grandparents and grandchildren—with story and craft hours, or just as a comfy place to explore the world of ideas.
+You don’t need a library card, but if you can get one, you also can borrow some of the books and other media to enjoy later.

 Be sure to follow all safety measures when baking or cooking alongside a little loved one.
 Remember these tips to tame that kitchen flame.

-Make a tradition: Going to special holiday events—Halloween parties, Thanksgiving walks, and Christmas and New Year’s celebrations—are fun for everybody.
-But having grandparents along will only make things more memorable… Especially if you dress-up in a fun costume as a surprise!
+Start a tradition: Going to special holiday events—Halloween parties, Thanksgiving walks, and Christmas and New Year’s celebrations—are fun for everybody.
+But having grandparents along will only make things more memorable.

-Take them to swim lessons: Taking a young child to swim lessons can be time-consuming, but it also can be a priceless gift that’ll help keep them safe for the rest of their lives.
+Make waves: Taking a young child to swim lessons does involve a time commitment, but it can also be a priceless gift that’ll help keep them safe for the rest of their lives.
 Organizations like the YMCA offer adult-child swim classes for children as young as six months.
-Both of you hop in the water, blow bubbles and kick, kick, kick.

 Rock the park: Regular trips to climbing structures and other play areas at the park strengthen muscles and make memories.
 The benefits of climbing, swinging, and sliding are more than physical.
 These structures also are good for the brain, experts say, as children explore, follow their curiosity, and socialize with peers.

-The Consumer Product Safety Commission (CPSC) outlines three particularly dangerous areas for babies and toddlers.
-If it’s been a while since you’ve had small children around, make sure you brush up on modern safety concerns:
+While you are enjoying time with your grandchildren, it’s also important to be cautious.
+The Consumer Product Safety Commission (CPSC) outlines particularly dangerous areas for babies and toddlers.
+If it’s been a while since you’ve had small children around, make sure you review the website for modern safety concerns.
+Some of these include:

-1. Unstable chests of drawers are a major culprit, especially when there is a TV on the top.
-Hang your flat screen TV or, if that isn’t possible, securely anchor it to the stand.
+1. Unstable chests of drawers, especially when there is a TV on the top.

-The key to making sure the relationship safe and exciting for both of you is to keep them close, even if they’re just hanging at your house.
-And, when you take young children somewhere, especially where there is a crowd, dress them in a distinctive piece of clothing—a bright hat or outfit—so they are easy to spot.
+No matter where you are together, even if they’re just enjoying time at your house, it’s important to keep them close.
+If on an outing, especially where there is a crowd, consider dressing them in a distinctive piece of clothing—a bright hat or outfit—so they are easy to spot.
 Teach older children their name and address.
 If they aren’t old enough for that, pin your name and mobile phone number someplace where it will be noticed.

-Be fun!: Do activities with your grandchildren that are also fun for your inner child.
-Bonus if they’re fresh activities that their parents aren’t often doing.
-Take time for an engaging nature hike with binoculars or play with the sprinkler in the yard and cut your own bouquets to gift to others.
-Introducing kids to nature and the outdoors can be a purely pleasurable experience for everyone involved.
+Be fun!: Do activities with your grandchildren that are also fun for you.
+(Bonus: It can be even more enjoyable for them if the activities are ones their parents aren’t often engaging them in.)
+Take them on an engaging nature hike with binoculars or play with the sprinkler in the yard and cut your own bouquets to gift to others.
 Weather isn’t cooperating?
-Bust out an old record and teach them about your music… and your style of dancing!
+Bust out an old record, introduce them to your favorite song or music genre, and have a dance party!

-Show up with support: With their busy schedules, it can be hard for parents to be there for all of their kids’ events, but grandparents usually have more flexibility in how they use their time and may be available to cheer on soccer players, ballerinas, musicians and other budding stars.
+Show up with support: With busy schedules, it can be hard for parents to be there for all of their kids’ events, so if you have more flexibility in your schedule, cheer on your soccer players, ballerinas, musicians and other budding stars whenever you can.

-Let them know what’s OK and what isn’t: Kids this age have an abundance of energy.
+• Let them know what’s okay and what isn’t: Kids this age have an abundance of energy.
 They want to run and climb.
 Teach them to be smart about things that are potentially dangerous.
 Jumping on the bed is one thing—jumping off the porch roof is quite another.

-Get the right car equipment: Take the kids on errands or plan a special day trip.
-Just make sure that if they’ll be in your car, you have the right equipment.
+• Get the right car equipment: When taking the kids on errands or a special day trip, make sure you have the right equipment in your car.
 The laws are different in every state, but, in general, children should use a car or booster seat.
 Keep your grandchildren in a car seat up to age four and a booster seat at least through age 12, always in the back seat.

-Supervise the home gym: You may want to keep the door to your home gym locked unless you are right there with the kids.
-Doctors warn that these can be particularly dangerous for users who aren’t paying attention.
+• Supervise the home gym: You may want to keep the door to your home gym locked unless you are right there with the kids.
+Doctors warn that treadmills in particular can be dangerous for young ones.

 The Hartford’s Junior Fire Marshal program is fun way to teach your grandkids about fire safety.

-Teens love to eat: Cooking and eating together is a wonderful way to keep a teenager coming back for more.
-Supervising and teaching while the teen learns to make your family favorites is fun, and makes it more likely that your family food traditions will outlive you.
+Share a meal: Cooking and eating together is a wonderful way to keep a teenager coming back for more.
+Supervising and teaching while the teen learns to make your family favorites is fun, and makes it more likely that your food traditions remain in the family.

-Be tech-savvy: Ask your teen what their favorite app is or who their favorite content creators are.
+Keep embracing tech: Ask your teen what their favorite app is or who their favorite content creators are.
 Show interest and watch their favorite clips with them.
 Offer to make your own TikTok’s based on the latest trends.
 Chances are, your teenage grandkiddo is well-versed in social media, but that doesn’t mean they have to be scrolling in solitude when they’re at your house.
-Meet them where they are at, and find fun and creative ways to engage with them while they’re online.
+Meet them where they are and find fun and creative ways to engage with them while they’re online.
 This can also include video games, which studies show, are more fun when played with a buddy.

-Pass down family history: If there are school assignments about events that you and older relatives have participated in, share that information and photos if you have them.
-Let them know that Great Grampy was in the war.
+Share family history: If there are school assignments about events that you and older relatives have participated in, share that information and photos if you have them.
+Let them know the role their ancestors had in history.

 Go on vacation: A trip with grandparents can make memories for both of you.
 Amusement parks, state parks and big cities are always fun, but you might also consider being more adventurous—whitewater rafting down the Grand Canyon can instill a love of nature that never fades and memories that’ll last a lifetime.

-While being a good role model is important to portray with kids of all ages, at this age, teaching your grandchildren how to be safe takes on another dimension.
+While being a good role model is important to portray with kids of all ages, at this age, teaching your grandchildren how to be safe takes on another dimension as they start to drive.

 • Always use your seat belt and turn signals, and come to a full stop at signs and lights.
 Lead by example.

 • Don’t drive distracted!
 Help your grandchild understand the dangers of distracted driving, which extends further than just texting and driving.
-Chatting with a friend in the passenger seat, quickly rummaging through a bag to look for chapstick or even eating all take your attention off the road.
+Chatting with a friend in the passenger seat, quickly looking through a bag or even eating all take your attention off the road.

-Before handing your keys over to your teen grandkid, make sure to check with your car insurance provider to ensure you understand the ins-and-outs of what is—and isn’t—covered.
+And, before handing your keys over to your teen grandchild, make sure to check with your car insurance provider to ensure you understand what is—and isn’t—covered.
 If your grandchild will be driving your car often or even co-living with you, you’ll want to update your policy to include them.

 Share the memories: Go through old pictures of them and people they know and create a simple book as a keepsake.
 If you have old videos, make a memory movie.